Shyhyro/Shyhyro/README.md

 ### Hi there 👋

+🟠 I'm currently in:
+- Study Formation.

 💻 I’m currently working on:
 - Domaine Phoenix: A website for events of two gaming community.
 [Break]
-- Shyhyro: My portfolio for projects, arts and more. [⏸️]
+- Shyhyro: My portfolio for projects, arts and more.
+[Break]

 ⚡ Fun fact: